Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Charlotte, NC 28204

-C.W.
-Williams Community Health Center is a nonprofit organization that provides health care services to Charlotte area residents, including testing for chlamydia, gonorrhea, and syphilis.
-The clinic accepts most major health insurance policies and has a sliding fee scale for self-pay clients based on household size and income.
-In addition to STD testing and treatment, the clinic offers on-site pharmacy services, health and wellness appointments, therapy for mental health and substance use disorders, mammography, and allergy testing and shots.
-Appointments are required and can be made over the phone or by accessing the clinic’s online booking tool.
+The C.W.
+Williams Community Health Center (CWWCHC) is a nonprofit organization that provides healthcare to residents of Mecklenburg County and surrounding areas, including comprehensive HIV and STI testing and treatment.
+CWWCHC accepts most major health insurance policies and has a sliding fee scale for self-pay patients based on household size and income.
+In addition to HIV/STI testing and treatment, CWWCHC offers primary and preventive medical and dental care, mental health counseling, substance use disorder counseling and treatment, HIV/STI medical case management, case management to address social determinants of health, on-site pharmacy services, on-site food pantry, community outreach services, health insurance eligibility and enrollment assistance, and non-emergency patient transportation.
+Appointments can be made over the phone or through CWWCHC’s website.
+Walk-ins are welcome.

 3333 Wilkinson Boulevard